FollyMaddy/RetroRun/README.md

 You can check your available resolutions with : xrandr

 The resolution option is mainly created for old x86 pc's with old gfx-card.

+(Actually, it also should work on the Raspberry-pi 4)

 Old gfx cards don't run roms very well and are slow in high resolutions.